Skip to main content

 The Pre-Buddhist Tibetan Layer

-Yungdrung Bön ("Eternal Bön" or "Everlasting Bön") is the pre-Buddhist religious tradition of Tibet, which preserves itself as a continuous lineage traceable through the historical Tibetan kings and, in its own claim, back through the specifically-prehistoric period to the original teaching of Tonpa Shenrab Miwoche, "Teacher Shenrab the Great Man".
-The Bön tradition places Tonpa Shenrab's original teaching substantially before the historical Buddha Shakyamuni, identifying Shenrab as the primordial enlightened teacher whose specifically-original dharma was taught in the kingdom of Olmo Lungring, a paradisal realm at the cosmic center.
+Yungdrung Bön, "Eternal Bön" or "Everlasting Bön," is the pre-Buddhist religious tradition of Tibet.
+It preserves itself as a continuous lineage running back through the historical Tibetan kings and, by its own account, into the prehistoric period when Tonpa Shenrab Miwoche, "Teacher Shenrab the Great Man," first gave the original dharma.
+The Bön tradition places that teaching well before the historical Buddha Shakyamuni.
+Shenrab is the primordial enlightened teacher, and his original teaching was given in Olmo Lungring, a paradisal kingdom at the cosmic center.

-The Urantia Book identifies the specific historical mechanism.
+The Urantia Book identifies the historical mechanism that explains all this.

 What the Urantia Book Says

-The specific pre-Aryan Andite content that entered the Tibetan substrate would have included the specifically-elevated cultural-religious content that the Adamic-Andite lineage preserved: pre-rebellion Dalamatian teaching content, Adamic-era religious-cultural elaboration, specifically-elevated agricultural-metallurgical-astronomical knowledge, and specifically-monotheistic-leaning religious-theological content.
+The pre-Aryan Andite material that entered the Tibetan substrate would have included what the Adamic-Andite lineage carried forward: pre-rebellion Dalamatian teaching, Adamic-era religious culture, advanced agricultural, metallurgical, and astronomical knowledge, and a leaning toward monotheistic religion.

-The subsequent Salem missionary enterprise, established by Machiventa Melchizedek in the twentieth century BCE, specifically reached into the Tibetan region:
+The later Salem missionary enterprise, founded by Machiventa Melchizedek in the twentieth century BCE, reached into the same Tibetan region:

 "THE early teachers of the Salem religion penetrated to the remotest tribes of Africa and Eurasia, ever preaching Machiventa's gospel of man's faith and trust in the one universal God as the only price of obtaining divine favor."
 (UB 94:0.1)